DavePearce/Homepage/content/blog/10_modelling_borrow_checking.md

 }
 ```

-_But, what does the environment look like before the assignment?_ The
+_But, what does the environment look like before the assignment?_
-question is really: _how do we represent the absence of something?_.
-Well, a simple approach is to use `_` to representing something
+Well, a simple approach is to use `_` for something undefined.
+Then,
-undefined.
-That means the environment right before the final
+the environment right before the final assignment is:
-assignment would be:

 ```
 { x: i32, y: i32, p: (&mut x, _), q: &{mut y} }
 ```

-Now we can explain why the program is rejected: _Rust doesn't allow us
+And now we can explain why the program is rejected: _Rust doesn't
-to move a type containing `_`_.
-A follow up question is: _does Rust
+allow us to move a type containing `_`_.

-allow us to _copy_ a typing containing `_`_?
-But, I'll leave that as
+A follow up question is: _does Rust allow us to _copy_ a typing
-an exercise for the reader.
+containing `_`_?
+But, I'll leave that as an exercise for the reader.

 ### Conclusion